wangziqi2013/wangziqi2013.github.io/_posts/2018-03-11-speculative-memory-checkpointing.markdown

 Active-CKS, differ in how pages are removed from the list.
 In Active-RND, there is an upper bound on the number of pages in the list.
 If in some epoch a page is to be added, but the list is full, then the algorithm will randomly select a page from the list and then remove it.
 The paper claims that randomly selecting a page performs better than some other algorithms such as LRU, CLOCK or FIFO.
 In Active-CKS, no upper bound is put on the list size.
+Instead, a page is removed from the list if the checksum of the page has not changed in the last N epoches.
+The paper recommends using N = 5.
+Computing the checksum for a page is also inexpensive according to the measurement, which only takes a few hundred cycles.